 Why Make Your Own Nut Butter?

-And then there’s the aflatoxins… Aflatoxins are a toxin produced by strains of mold that grow on nuts, grains, legumes that are stored in a humid environment.
+And then there’s the aflatoxins.
+Aflatoxins are a toxin produced by strains of mold that grow on nuts, grains and legumes that are stored in a humid environment.
 Aflatoxins can be extremely toxic to the liver, and peanuts in particular have gotten a bad rap for being associated with this toxin.
-Apparently Valencia peanuts are resistant to aflatoxins, so the when it comes to choosing your nut butter, go with Valencia peanuts or, better yet, experiment with other nuts.
+Apparently Valencia peanuts are resistant to aflatoxins, so when it comes to choosing your nut butter, go with Valencia peanuts or, better yet, experiment with other nuts.

-Growing up on Jif peanut butter, I have never considered almond butter to be a fair substitute – nice in its own right, but nothing like its peanut-y cousin.
-But cashew butter comes close – especially when it’s made from scratch in my kitchen.
+Growing up on Jif peanut butter, I’ve never considered almond butter to be a fair substitute–nice in its own right, but nothing like its peanut-y cousin.
+But cashew butter comes close, especially when it’s made from scratch in my kitchen.
 And smeared onto a chunk of dark chocolate!

 Soaking and Drying Nuts